We’re an affiliate

 An example of a replacement pedal for a 6V or 12V you can use as a brake pedal would be Jiaruixin Accelerator Pedal Electric Pedal Foot Switch Accessory for Children Electric Ride.

 An ESC or Electronic Speed Controller kit is also needed to install a break or have a variable speed pedal.
-This will be all the wires and connectors you need, plus the circuits will tell the variable pedal to act as variable instead of off or on.
+This will be all the wires and connectors you need, plus the circuits will tell the variable pedal to act as a variable instead of off or on.

 How do I Install a Brake Pedal on Power Wheels